wp-plugins/easy-foundation-shortcodes/README.txt

 Want to implement responsive tabs to your pages, check this [Easy Responsive Tabs](http://wordpress.org/plugins/easy-responsive-tabs/)

-= For best results use with Zurb Zurb Foundation 4.0 responsive theme =
+= For best results use with Zurb Foundation 4.0 responsive theme =

 = Features: =